lizmat/raku-all-modules/spitsh/spitsh/doc/variables.md

 ${ls '/I/dont/exist' !> $*OUT}; #redirect STDERR to script's STDOUT my $error = ${ls '/I/dont/exist' !>~}; # capture STDERR into return value of cmd
 ```
-# $?PID
- The process ID of top-level script.
-It is not the same as `$$` which may be different if used inside a sub-process.
-It can be used to kill the top level process from a child process.
 # @/
  The match list variable.
 Like `$/` in Perl 6 it stores the what was match after a something is matched against a regex.
 ```perl6